 - a.
 Each partner must make quarterly estimated tax payments to the IRS - b.
 In general, each partner is jointly liable for the partnership's obligations; partners can be sued as a group - c.
-It's a tax-reporting entity, not a tax-paying entity - d.
-All three: a., b. and c. - e.
+A partnership is a tax-reporting entity, not a tax-paying entity - d.
+All three: a., b., and c. - e.
 None of the above